apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**NFL Fantasy 2024 Start 'Em, Sit 'Em: Quarterbacks for Week 12**
+**The International Space Station adjusts its orbit to avoid space debris**

-You can read more about it [here](https://www.nfl.com/news/nfl-fantasy-2024-start-em-sit-em-quarterbacks-for-week-12).
+You can read more about it [here](https://www.npr.org/2024/11/20/nx-s1-5196986/iss-dodge-debris).

 ## Requirements
 - Python 3.8